-There are two beautifully-decorated rooms at this Young’s pub, each of which is quite different so you can choose the one which suit your tastes.
+There are two beautifully-decorated rooms at this Young's pub, both quite different so you can choose the one which suit your tastes.

 Upstairs, the slightly larger Lord's Room (which holds up to 40) has fantastic views of London, two fireplaces, and a diamond-pattern wallpaper that might just make your head swim after one too many.